raymondbernard/finetuneopenai/README.md

 5. **TRAINING_FILE_ID Input**: Users can input their TRAINING_FILE_ID required for fine-tuning.
 6. **Fine-Tuning**: A button to send the `output.jsonl` file to OpenAI for fine-tuning.
 7. **Chat Window**: Test the fine-tuned model by sending messages and viewing the model's response.
-8. **Help**: Instructions on how to securely store the OpenAI API key.

 ## Setup & Run